oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    $ kubectl describe domain domain1
    ```

    Make sure the status of cluster-1 is `ServersReady` and `Available`.
 The status of admin-server, managed-server1 and managed-server2 should be `RUNNING`.
-Otherwise, the cluster is likely still in the process of being fully ready.
+Otherwise, the cluster is likely still in the process of becoming fully ready.

    ```yaml
    Status: